Documentation / Configuration

 --gzipHAR Compress the HAR files with GZIP. [boolean] [default: false]

---outputFolder The folder where the result will be stored. [string]
+--outputFolder The folder where the result will be stored.
+If you do not set it, the result will be stored in "DOMAIN_OR_FILENAME_OR_SLUG/TIMESTAMP" [string]

---firstParty A regex running against each request and categorize it as first vs third party URL. (ex: ".*sitespeed.*")
+--firstParty A regex running against each request and categorize it as first vs third party URL. (ex: ".*sitespeed.*").
+If you do not set a regular expression parts of the domain from the tested URL will be used: ".*domain.*"

 --urlAlias Use an alias for the URL (if you feed URLs from a file you can instead have the alias in the file).
 You need to pass on the same amount of alias as URLs.
 The alias is used as the name of the URL on the HTML report and in Graphite/InfluxDB.
 Pass on multiple --urlAlias for multiple alias/URLs.
 This will override alias in a file. [string]